Story packing: Ara Grigorian’s Finding the Story Beats workshop (spoilers)

 In addition to engineering, Ara also knows quite a bit about exotic travel: GAME OF LOVE takes readers from France to California to London, as its two leads, tennis superstar Gemma Lennon and scientist Andre Reyes, take their journey to love.

 How did Ara engineer or, to use our other metaphor, pack for this journey?
 And how can you do the same?
-To recap his entire talk would require two posts, but fortunately, Ara did it in a terrific blog post that your humble correspondent will quote in this article.
+To recap his entire talk would require two posts, but fortunately, Ara did it in a terrific blog post (which is no longer online) that your humble correspondent will quote in this article.

 Ara said, “By the time you’re done with this, you will suddenly walk away with this little disease.
 When you watch a movie you will say, ‘That’s a ‘Save The Cat’ scene.
 This applies to every kind of entertainment.”
 Including songs and comic books, which, by the way, Ara advised us to listen to/read because they evoke emotion by an efficiency of imagery.